RattleyCooper/Oyster/README.md

 The Oyster Shell is the main interface.
-It's what you use to select which clients you would like to send commands to, and push updates to the `client.py` file on the target machine.
+It's what you use to select which clients you would like to send commands to, and push updates to the `client.py` file on all of the connected target machines.

 Commands for the `Oyster` shell are: